Education & School

 Tips for pupils and parents

 Short, frequent practice beats long Sunday sessions.
 Aim for 20–30 minutes a day, four to five days a week.
+Mark together immediately afterwards while the questions are still fresh.

 Time the mocks.
 Many bright children lose marks not because they don't know the answer but because they run out of time.
 Practise pacing.